OctopusDeploy/People/Engineering.md

 - I identify gaps in the implementation processes and product and collaborate with the team to improve the overall system design.
 - I help other team members to achieve better business value.
 - I devise strategies to make automated tests more accurate, reliable, reusable, and extendable.
-- I use code reviews to coach on how to improve test coverage and apply better practices.
+- I use code reviews to coach on how to improve our tests and apply better practices.
 - I introduce new testing tools and practices for faster feedback cycles across different layers of the product.